Are Records of an Active Criminal Investigation Public in Florida?

 Arrest: arrest data is public; the underlying file usually still exempt

-At arrest, the name, sex, age, and address of the arrested person, the time and location of the arrest, and the crime charged become public.
+At arrest, several items become public.
+The name, sex, age, and address of the arrested person.
+The time and location of the arrest.
+And the crime charged.
 The investigator's narrative, the witness statements, and the lab results stay shielded as long as the matter is active.

-Charging and discovery: anything turned over to the defendant is generally no longer exempt
+Charging and discovery: anything handed to the defendant usually loses the shield

-Section 119.011(3)(c)5. excludes from the criminal-investigative-information definition any document given to the person arrested.
-The Fourth District in Bludworth v.
+Section 119.011(3)(c)5. takes any document given to the arrested person out of the criminal investigative information definition.
+The Fourth District ruled on this in Bludworth v.
 Palm Beach Newspapers, Inc., 476 So.
 2d 775 (Fla.
-4th DCA 1985), held that once material is given to the defendant in discovery, whether the investigation is active becomes irrelevant for that material.
+4th DCA 1985).
+Once a record is handed to the defendant in discovery, it does not matter if the case is active.
 Defense receipt is the most common doorway to public release.
-Narrow carve-outs apply, listed below.
+A few narrow carve-outs apply.
+They are listed below.

-Once the prosecution and any direct appeal end and conviction and sentence become final, the active-investigation exemption no longer applies.
+Once the prosecution and any direct appeal end, and the conviction and sentence become final, the exemption no longer applies.
 Postconviction proceedings do not keep the file active under Tribune Co. v.
 Public Records.

 Cases that reactivate

-A cold case that the agency genuinely reopens can return to active status.
+A cold case that the agency really reopens can return to active status.
 News-Press Publishing Co. v.
 McDougall (Fla.
 20th Cir.
 Ct.
-1992) recognized that reactivation removes records from public view again.
-The agency carries the burden of showing the reactivation is real, not pretextual.
+1992) recognized this.
+Reactivation pulls the records back out of public view.
+The agency has to show the reactivation is real, not a pretext.

 When the agency selectively releases something

-An agency that issues a press release or otherwise discloses specific information from an active investigation waives the exemption as to that disclosed information.
-It does not waive exemption for the rest of the file.
-Selective disclosure does not open the floodgates; it only opens the doors the agency itself has unlocked.
+An agency that puts out a press release, or otherwise releases facts from an active investigation, waives the exemption for what it disclosed.
+It does not waive the exemption for the rest of the file.
+Selective disclosure does not open the floodgates.
+It only opens the doors the agency itself has unlocked.

 Special carve-outs that survive defense disclosure

-A narrow set of materials remain exempt even after defense receipt or final disposition, because separate exemptions cover them:
+A few items stay exempt even after defense receipt or final disposition.
+Separate exemptions cover them:

 Practical request strategy

-2. Demand the written basis for any exemption invoked, citing section 119.07(1)(f).
-Force the agency to name a statute.
+- Demand the written basis for any exemption claim.
+Cite section 119.07(1)(f).
+Make the agency name a statute.

-3. Calendar a re-request after charging, after defense discovery, and after final disposition.
+- Calendar a re-request after charging.
+After defense discovery.
+And after final disposition.
 The same file changes status as the case moves.

-4. If the agency claims an active-investigation shield over reported-crime basics or arrest data, push back.
-Those categories are never criminal investigative information.
+- If the agency claims a shield over reported-crime basics or arrest data, push back.
+Those items are never criminal investigative information.

-5. Federal involvement does not reset the analysis.
-A Florida agency cannot transform records into active criminal investigative information by transferring them to FDLE or a federal agency.
-The original status of the records under Florida law controls.
-The Fifth District's decision in Woolling v.
+- Federal involvement does not reset the analysis.
+A Florida agency cannot turn records into active criminal investigative information by handing them to FDLE or a federal agency.
+The records' original status under Florida law controls.
+See Woolling v.
 Lamar, 764 So.
 2d 765 (Fla.
-5th DCA 2000), and Florida AGO 88-25 stand for the point.
+5th DCA 2000).
+Florida AGO 88-25 says the same thing.

-If a defendant is reading and considering a public records request rather than going through criminal discovery, note that section 119.07(8) makes a defendant's public records request trigger reciprocal discovery obligations.
-Defense counsel should weigh that consequence before sending the request through the public records channel.
+Are you a defendant weighing a public records request instead of criminal discovery?
+Note one thing.
+Section 119.07(8) makes a defendant's public records request trigger reciprocal discovery duties.
+Defense counsel should weigh that before going through the public records channel.

 Frequently asked questions

-Mostly no. Section 119.071(2)(c)1. exempts active criminal investigative information and active criminal intelligence information from disclosure.
+- Mostly no. Section 119.071(2)(c)1. exempts active criminal investigative information and active criminal intelligence information.
 But the exemption is narrow.
-Several categories of information, including the time, date, location, and nature of a reported crime, the name and basic identifying information of the person arrested, the crime charged, and any document given to the defendant, are always public.
+Some items are always public.
+The time, date, location, and nature of a reported crime.
+The name and basic info of the person arrested.
+The crime charged.
+And any document given to the defendant.

-When it is no longer continuing with a reasonable, good faith anticipation of securing an arrest or prosecution in the foreseeable future, or when it is no longer directly related to a pending prosecution or direct appeal.
+- When the agency no longer has a real, good-faith hope of an arrest or prosecution in the foreseeable future.
+Or when the case is no longer tied to a pending prosecution or direct appeal.
 Cases barred by the statute of limitations are not active.

-Generally yes.
-Once material is given or required to be given to the person arrested, Florida law removes it from the definition of criminal investigative information.
-There are narrow exceptions for certain victim and witness identifying information, confessions, and a few court-ordered protections.
+- Mostly yes.
+Once a record is given or has to be given to the arrested person, Florida law pulls it out of the criminal investigative information box.
+A few narrow exceptions stay shielded.
+Victim and witness ID info.
+Confessions.
+A few court-ordered shields.

-No. Florida courts have held postconviction proceedings are not pending appeals for purposes of this exemption.
+- No. Florida courts have held postconviction proceedings are not pending appeals for this exemption.

-Once conviction and sentence become final, criminal investigative information is no longer active and loses its exempt status under this exemption.
-Other exemptions may still apply to specific information.
+- Once the conviction and sentence become final, the records are no longer active.
+They lose their shield under this exemption.
+Other exemptions may still apply to specific items.

-Yes.
-If the agency genuinely reopens the investigation, the records can return to active status and be removed from public view.
+- Yes.
+If the agency really reopens the case, the records can return to active status and pull back out of public view.

-Demand the written basis for the exemption with the statutory citation, as required by section 119.07(1)(f).
-Then check whether the records you want fall in the always public categories under section 119.011(3)(c).
+- Demand the written basis for the exemption, with the statute cite.
+Section 119.07(1)(f) requires it.
+Then check whether the records you want are in the always-public categories under section 119.011(3)(c).
 If the agency is overclaiming, the next steps are AG mediation or a mandamus action.

 Not legal advice.
 Educational and informational content only.
 Reading this site does not create an attorney-client relationship.
 For advice on a specific matter, consult a licensed Florida attorney.